One person reported dead as authorities search for man who opened fire at Washington state supermarket, officials say - KTVZ

 One person was killed and another was injured in a shooting at a grocery store in the southern Washington city of Richland, authorities said Monday.

 Richland Police Cmdr.
+Chris Lee said the suspect and the man who died had a conversation before the shooting inside the Fred Meyer store but it was not known what was said.

+Police have interacted with the suspected shooter before but don’t know whether he knew the deceased victim, according to Lee.

+A store employee was injured in the shooting and is in critical condition.

-Chris Lee said the suspect fled the Fred Meyer store after the man opened fire with a handgun shortly after 11 a.m.
+After the suspect opened fire with a handgun around 11 a.m.
 (2 p.m.
-ET).

-It was not clear whether the person was on foot or driving.
+ET), he fled, but it was not clear whether the person was on foot or driving, Lee said.

-The injured person was taken to a hospital; Lee said he didn’t know their condition.

 The department posted a photo of a man pushing a shopping cart and wrote: “If you recognize this individual or have any information on his whereabouts, please call Non- Emergency dispatch at 509-628-0333.”